html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 <h2 id="toc-style-inheriting">Inheriting & resetting styles</h2>

 In some cases, you may want to let foreign styles into your shadow tree.
 A prime example is a commenting widget.
-Most authors embedding said widget probably want the thing to look like it belongs on the page.
+Most authors embedding that widget probably want the thing to look like it belongs on their page.
 I know I would.
-Basically, we need a way to take on the look and feel of the page by inheriting the host's styles (fonts, colors, line-height, etc.).
+Thus, we need a way to adopt the look and feel of the embedding page; by inheriting fonts, colors, line-heights, etc.

-For flexibility, Shadow DOM allows us to poke holes in its style shield.
+For flexibility, Shadow DOM allows us to poke more holes in its style shield.
-There are two properties to control what gets in:
+There are two properties to control the what bleeds in:

 - **.resetStyleInheritance**
     - `false` - Default. [inheritable CSS properties](http://www.impressivewebs.com/inherit-value-css/) continue to inherit.